locx24/Sentiment-Analyzer/README.md

 6. Run the user_input_analysis.py file and leave a review of any sentiment

 7. Your review will be evaluated and given a polarity sore.
-Additionally, the review will be classified as either Positive, Neutral, or Negative.
+Additionally, the review will be classified as either Positive, Neutral, or Negative